Government of Alabama: Supreme Court

-The Supreme Court of Alabama is composed of a chief justice, Tom Parker, and eight associate justices (Tommy Bryan, William B. Sellers, Michael F. Bolin, Tom Parker, Brad Mendheim, Greg Shaw, James Allan Main, and Alisa Kelli Wise).
+The Supreme Court of Alabama is composed of a chief justice, Sarah Hicks Stewart, and eight associate justices (Tommy Bryan, William B. Sellers, Michael F. Bolin, Tom Parker, Brad Mendheim, Greg Shaw, James Allan Main, and Alisa Kelli Wise).
 The Clerk of Court is Julia Jordan Weller As the highest state court, the Supreme Court has both judicial and administrative responsibilities.
 The court is housed in the Heflin-Torbert Judicial Building.

 The Supreme Court has authority to review decisions rendered by the other courts of the state.
 It also has authority to determine certain legal matters over which no other court has jurisdiction, and to issue such orders as may prove necessary to carry out its general superintendence over the court system in Alabama.
 The Supreme Court of Alabama has exclusive jurisdiction over all appeals where the amount in controversy exceeds $50,000, as well as appeals from the Alabama Public Service Commission.

 The chief justice is the administrative head of the state's judicial system.
 The Supreme Court may make rules governing administration, practice, and procedure for all Alabama courts.
 Under this authority, uniform rules of practice and procedure and judicial administration have been adopted to eliminate many of the technicalities which cause delay in the trial courts, and needless reversals in the appellate courts.